Skip to Content

 Method

-1. Make the coleslaw: In a large bowl, whisk together lime juice, mayonnaise, rice vinegar, Sriracha, honey, sesame oil and salt until smooth.
-Add the cabbage, carrots, cilantro and sesame seeds, toss to combine with the dressing and refrigerate.
+1. Make the coleslaw.
+In a large bowl, whisk together the lime juice, mayonnaise, rice vinegar, sriracha, honey, sesame oil, and salt until smooth.
+Add the cabbage, carrots, cilantro, and sesame seeds and toss to combine.
+Refrigerate until ready to serve.

-2. Make the crema: Whisk all the ingredients (mayonnaise, lime juice, rice vinegar, and Sriracha) in a small bowl until crema is smooth.
+2. Make the crema.
+In a small bowl, whisk together the mayonnaise, lime juice, rice vinegar, and sriracha until smooth.

-3. In a medium bowl whisk together the beer, 1 1/4 cups flour, the baking powder and 1½ teaspoons salt until there are no longer any lumps left.
-The batter consistency should be a little bit runnier then pancake batter and completely smooth, set aside.
+3. Make the cod.
+In a medium bowl, whisk together the beer, 1¼ cups of the flour, the baking powder, and 1½ teaspoons of the salt until no lumps remain.
+The batter consistency should be a little runnier than pancake batter.

 Nutrition Info